How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Techniques & Tools for Loosening Stuck Screws

-• Lubrication: Using penetrating oils can help break down rust and corrosion by seeping into tight spaces.
+• Lubrication: Using penetrating oils helps break down rust and corrosion by seeping into tight spaces.

-• Heat Application: A hairdryer or heat gun can expand the metal, potentially loosening its grip.
+• Heat Application: Applying heat with a hairdryer or heat gun can expand metal, potentially loosening its grip.

 • Impact Drivers: These tools deliver rotational force along with concussive blows, effectively freeing stubborn screws.